How Much to Expect From Your Car Accident SettlementPosted on: September 9, 2022

 When it comes to car accident attorneys, your choice of legal assistance matters.
 Your choice of lawyer should come down to their level of expertise and their experience in dealing with cases similar to yours.

-Like any legal website, we can only give you a sense of what your car accident settlement should include.
+Like any legal website, we can only give you a sense of what your car accident settlement should include and how long a settlement can take.
 To get a ballpark estimate of what “fair” looks like to you, you will need to visit an attorney who specializes in car accident cases.

 At Beers & Gordon, our attorneys have more than 70 years of combined experience with personal injury cases and have worked on behalf of both insurance companies and injured clients.
 Our time working for insurance companies has given us a wealth of information that we put to use for each of our clients.